buley/personal/src/content/best.md

 - I analyze deeply, think strategically, and execute precisely
 - I thrive in complex, high-level problem-solving where sharp thinking is required
 - I see patterns others miss and make connections that lead to breakthrough solutions

+> *"The mind is everything.
+What you think you become." — Buddha*

 **Edge Cases:**
 When this becomes a liability—I overanalyze and delay execution. **I think when I should be acting.**